Easy Chicken Parmesan

 This post may contain affiliate links.
 Read my full disclosure policy.

-Chicken parmesan is a major family pleaser, but the traditional recipe can be time-consuming to make.
-Between the homemade tomato sauce and pounding, breading, and pan-frying the chicken — not to mention melting the cheese over the chicken in the oven — the classic preparation takes well over an hour and leaves you with a sinkful of dishes.
-This easy recipe incorporates a few smart shortcuts, like using good-quality jarred sauce and chicken tenderloins, making it totally doable on a weeknight.
+Chicken parm is always a hit with the family, but the traditional recipe can take a lot of time.
+From making homemade tomato sauce to pounding, breading, and frying the chicken—and then baking it with cheese—it can easily take over an hour and create a sinkful of dishes.
+This easy chicken parmesan recipe incorporates a few smart shortcuts, like using good-quality jarred sauce and chicken tenderloins, making it totally doable on a weeknight.
 You’ll notice that I don’t smother the chicken with sauce and cheese; this keeps the crust crispy (and you can always serve more sauce on the side).

-Chicken parm is a great dish to serve when you have people over since much of the prep can be done ahead of time.
-It pairs well with pasta, polenta, spaghetti squash (see how to cook spaghetti squash), an arugula salad, or roasted broccoli.
+Chicken parm is a great dish for entertaining since most of the prep can be done ahead of time.
+It pairs nicely with pasta, polenta, an arugula salad, or roasted broccoli.

 “Huge hit with the family!
 Seasoning, moisture, crispness all on point…This is some really great chicken.”